-Our world has drastically changed in recent weeks due to the coronavirus pandemic.
+Our world has drastically changed this year due to the coronavirus pandemic.
 We all have been educated about steps to ensure our physical health is intact, symptoms to look for and how to receive medical care when necessary.
 But how do we guarantee our family’s mental health is stable and well?
 What signs do we look for that may indicate mental health struggles?
 Where do we seek care when mental health needs arise?

 May is Mental Health Awareness month and an apt time to begin this discussion.
 While mental health struggles are not isolated to times of a global pandemic, these circumstances can have a major impact on mental health.
 Fear and worry about the coronavirus disease and the isolation that comes with stay at home orders can be overwhelming for both adults and children.
 With little warning, children and adolescents were expected to adapt quickly to an unfamiliar way of learning at home.
 They cannot see their friends or participate in sports and activities.
 Significant milestone celebrations were cancelled or postponed.
 Parents are now wearing more hats than ever.
 They are expected to manage their emotions and the emotions of their children, more often than not, with no breaks.
 It is no surprise many parents are feeling overwhelmed.